 When Horae’s icy sheets blanket the dale And branches shed their frozen tears, When Earth is covered with her icy veil, We mortals run from Time’s cold sneers.

 Yet let us not run from such cold deceived As our tears turn to wintry pearls;

 For while Ida still wears her wintry veil And hearths can heat but never warm, Apollo’s burning car should freely sail

 And light the laurel, however shorne.

-Although in the wide wilderness cold stays Earth's blooms and no sweet flowers show, From Olympus, I hear a muse’s lays, And see Helicon's streams still flow.
+Although within this wilderness cold stays Earth's blooms and no sweet flowers show, From Olympus, I hear a muse’s lays And see Helicon's streams still flow.

 Horae: Goddesses of the seasons

 Streams of Helicon: The streams flowing on Mount Helicon, the abode of the muses

 Ida: Sacred mountain mentioned in Homer's Iliad and Virgil's Aeneid